FiveEyes/playground/games/README.md

 #FEZ

-A pixel game wich can remind me my childhood.
+A pixel game wich reminds me my childhood.
 But it is a real 3D game.
 The world in this game has four orthographic views, and players can switch them by rotating the world.
 I think that the idea behind this game come from Super Paper Mario

 ![Alt text][FEZ]